Marlon King admits dangerous driving

 Jamaican international King, whose previous clubs include Gillingham, Nottingham Forest, Watford, Wigan, Coventry City, Hull City, Leeds United, Middlesbrough, and most recently Sheffield United, was due to go on trial on Tuesday morning after pleading not guilty to a charge of dangerous driving at an earlier hearing.

 However, the footballer, who now lives in Torksey, Lincolnshire, changed his plea to guilty.

-Judge Nigel Godsmark QC told King he would adjourn sentencing for a pre-sentence report.'No promises'
+Judge Nigel Godsmark QC told King he would adjourn sentencing for a pre-sentence report.

 Defending King, Charles Langley asked for "alternatives" to jail be looked at.

 The charge of dangerous driving carries a maximum sentence of two years in prison.

 Ordering an interim driving ban, the judge told King he would make "no promises".

 King, who was granted unconditional bail, will be sentenced at Nottingham Crown Court on 2 May.